 Burt and Norma Altman Teacher Education Award Honors and recognizes outstanding educators and the significant contributions they make to children and communities.
 Professor Emeritus Burt Altman and his wife, Norma, long-time supporters of teacher education, created the award in 2015.

 Pamela Kalafut, ’77 • Prestigious high school teacher, mentor and student activities director at Hinsdale, Illinois, Central High School for 34 years.
 Currently, retired and serves as a substitute teacher with the Avery Coonley School in Downers Grove, Illinois. • Bachelor’s in art education.

-To request disability accommodations (accessible seating, interpreting, closed captioning, FM systems, etc.), contact Vickie Bain at email@example.com or 608.785.8489.
+For questions about this event or to request disability accommodations (accessible seating, interpreting, closed captioning, FM systems, etc.), contact Vickie Bain at firstname.lastname@example.org or 608.785.8489.